Week 2 fantasy football inactives watch

 Offense: WR John Brown (quadriceps), QB Paxton Lynch (shoulder), RB Devontae Booker (wrist), QB Andrew Luck (labrum), WR Mike Williams (back), WR Matthew Slater (hamstring), WR Danny Amendola (concussion), TE Eric Tomlinson (ankle), TE Jordan Leggett (knee)

 Defense: LB Za'Darius Smith (ankle), CB Jaylen Hill (hamstring), DT Jerel Worthy (concussion), DT T.Y.
-McGill (back), DE Myles Garrett (ankle), LB Anthony Hitchens (knee), CB Orlando Scandrick (hand), CB Brendan Langley (knee), LB Antonio Morrison (elbow), CB Vontae Davis (groin), S Darius Butler (hamstring), S Calvin Pryor III (ankle), CB Jason Verrett (knee, out), S Rayshawn Jenkins (concussion), LB Rey Maualuga (hamstring), DT Vincent Valentine (knee), LB Dont'a Hightower (knee), S Nate Ebner (shoulder), LB Bruce Carter (ankle), S Rontez Miles (eye), DT Destiny Vaeao (wirst), CB Ronald Darby (ankle), LB Reuben Foster (ankle), LB Devante Bond (knee), S Johnathan Cyprien (hamstring)
+McGill (back), DE Myles Garrett (ankle), LB Anthony Hitchens (knee), CB Orlando Scandrick (hand), CB Brendan Langley (knee), LB Antonio Morrison (elbow), CB Vontae Davis (groin), S Darius Butler (hamstring), S Calvin Pryor III (ankle), CB Jason Verrett (knee), S Rayshawn Jenkins (concussion), LB Rey Maualuga (hamstring), DT Vincent Valentine (knee), LB Dont'a Hightower (knee), S Nate Ebner (shoulder), LB Bruce Carter (ankle), S Rontez Miles (eye), DT Destiny Vaeao (wrist), CB Ronald Darby (ankle), LB Reuben Foster (ankle), LB Devante Bond (knee), S Johnathan Cyprien (hamstring)

 Early games, 1 p.m.
 ET (eight scheduled)